haxtheweb/edtechjoker/draft-outline.md

 - https://hax-psu.vercel.app/ this is a work in progress revision of https://hax.psu.edu/ - Open it up and let's look around a modern repo structure
 - https://github.com/elmsln/hax-psu
 - I'll step through the code and what I've been building recently, applying concepts from class but at higher scales
+- Toggle the wrong (but interesting way) -- https://codepen.io/Anatoli_B/pen/eYbzRvy
+- Toggle the right, and nice looking way (on the site in the FAQ section)
 - if you nail the little stuff, the syntax, the small structures, minimizing CSS and HTML and JS written to complete tasks, then thinking in bigger and bigger structures is more natural.
 It's a big pattern.

 ## Between class / Wed remediation